Human Activity Recognition Simulink Model for Smartphone Deployment

 The calibrate block is a MATLAB Function block that calibrates the raw acceleration data.
 This block uses the calibration matrix in the

-slexHARiOSCalibrationMatrix.mat file.
-If you click the button located in the upper-right section of this page and open this example in MATLAB®, then MATLAB® opens the example folder that includes these files.
+slexHARAndroidCalibrationMatrix.matfile.
+If you click the button located in the upper-right section of this page and open this example in MATLAB, then MATLAB opens the example folder that includes this file.

 The display blocks Acc X, Acc Y, and Acc Z are connected to the calibrate block and display calibrated data points for each axis on the device.

 Each of the Buffer blocks, X Buffer, Y Buffer, and Z Buffer, buffers 32 samples of an accelerometer axis with 12 samples of overlap between buffered frames.
 After collecting 20 samples, each Buffer block joins the 20 samples with 12 samples from the previous frame and passes the total 32 samples to the extractFeatures block.
 Each Buffer block receives an input sample every 0.1 second and outputs a buffered frame including 32 samples every 2 seconds.